 For a long time I operated on insufficient sleep.
-I thought that I was an outlier – someone that could work without shut eye.
-But what I thought was productive time well-spent generally ended up in a mess of poor results.
+I thought I was an outlier – someone that could work without shut eye.
+But what I thought was productive time well-spent was usually time spent trying to keep my eyelids open.

 It wasn’t until I finally started prioritizing sleep that I began to see the change I was after.

 Sleep is a necessity but we often think we can get by without it.
 Instead, make it a priority.
 Make time for it in your schedule just like you would anything else.
 Adjust your morning routine so that you give yourself more time for sleep the night before.